hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

     A note for programmers: Function |parameterstep| prepares a suitable model instance and makes it and its main components directly available in the local namespace.
-    This trick allows for the simple further model preparation steps.
+    This trick allows for simple further model preparation steps.

 As in nearly all cases, the discussed control file only sets the required values of control parameters and does not modify the predefined values of other parameter groups.